Mastadon peak hike joshua tree

 San Diego is a popular tourist destination, with many visitors coming to enjoy the city’s beautiful beaches, world-class restaurants, and vibrant nightlife.

-It is also a hub for outdoor enthusiasts, with many opportunities for surfing, hiking, and other outdoor activities.
+It is also a hub for park lovers, with many opportunities for surfing, hiking, and other outdoor activities.

 1. Cabrillo National Monument